hansgschossmann/iot-edge-opc-publisher/README.md

                 // The Value object is configuring the properties taken from the event object
                 // the OPC UA stack provided in the value change notification event.
                 "Value": {
-                    // configuratíon settings of the 'Defaults' object and will be used for all
+                    // objects of the 'Defaults' object and will be used for all
                     // messages sent by publisher.
                     "Flat": false,